gaolong/foodie/README.md

 thousands of cells after in situ deamination yielded site-specific TF binding fractions and the cooperativity among adjacent TFs.
 In a human lymphoblastoid cell line, we found that genes in a correlated gene module (CGM) share TF(s) in their cis-regulatory elements to participate a particular biological function.
-Finally, single-cell resolved experiments (scFOODIE) allow cell31 type-specific TF footprinting in heterogeneous brain tissues.
+Finally, single-cell resolved experiments (scFOODIE) allow cell type-specific TF footprinting in heterogeneous brain tissues.